Share this article

-Much before I appeared for GMAT, a very good friend of mine first introduced me with the Global MBA program of EDHEC Business School.
-As per his suggestion, I myself looked into the school website and found many such interesting facts as – short duration of the course, credibility of the school (over 100 years old school) and the MBA program (triple accreditation), diversity and high average experience of the class, very attractive scholarship policy, location of the school at the heart of French Riviera etc. – which all enticed me to the program almost instantly.
+Much before I appeared for GMAT, a very good friend of mine first introduced me to the Global MBA program of EDHEC Business School.
+As per his suggestion, I looked into the school's website and found many interesting facts such as – short duration of the course, credibility of the school (over 100 years old school) and the MBA program (triple accreditation), diversity and high average experience of the class, very attractive scholarship policy, location of the school at the heart of French Riviera etc. – which all enticed me to the program almost instantly.
 I got my profile evaluated by the MBA admission team comprising of very kind and helpful people and took admission in the school with my initial GMAT score.
 The super transparency of the scholarship policy of the school became evident to me when I was able to secure a higher scholarship after improving my score in my second GMAT attempt which I had taken just before my class started.
-Today after completing the program, I am sincerely thankful to my friend who told me about this program and I am happy that I selected EDHEC for my management education J
+Today after completing the program, I am sincerely thankful to my friend who told me about this program and I am happy that I selected EDHEC for my management education.

 On the very first day of our MBA class, our respected MBA director, Emmanuel Metais welcomed us by saying that the program would be a “Life Changing Experience” to us.
 After I completed the program, I believe it was indeed so!
 The list of incredible experiences is too big to capture within limited space, but I would like to discuss three of my most significant experiences during this program.

 The second thing in the list is the diversity of the class – our highly-experienced classmates from all over the globe (at least 30 different nationalities) enriched the program by sharing their own experiences obtained from their diversified work fields.
-We learned their business etiquettes and “Cross-cultural” knowledge, a “must” behavioral education for all the future managers in today’s “Global Village”, by interacting with our classmates on day-to-day basis.
+We learned their business etiquettes and “Cross-cultural” knowledge, a “must” behavioral education for all the future managers in today’s “Global Village”, by interacting with our classmates on a day-to-day basis.

-Last but not the least, I would like to mention about the amazing experience gained during the two international business trips, one in Cape Town (South Africa) and the other in Singapore.
+Last but not the least, I would like to mention the amazing experience gained during the two international business trips, one in Cape Town (South Africa) and the other in Singapore.
 I got to know about the business cultures of these two emerging economies and meet their budding entrepreneurs.
-The visits in those places essentially helped me differentiate the business cultures across different continents.
-As I have to frequently deal with the international clients, I am sure this experience will enable me to handle the clients and meet their needs in the best possible ways.
+The visits to those places essentially helped me differentiate the business cultures across different continents.
+As I have to frequently deal with international clients, I am sure this experience will enable me to handle the clients and meet their needs in the best possible ways.